Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 JBL Tune 670NC Wireless Earbuds

-Budget earbuds with noise cancellation, 8-hour battery, JBL sound signature (bass-heavy), charging case adds 24 hours, touch controls, highly rated by customers with 2,000+ reviews.
+Budget earbuds with noise cancellation, 8-hour battery, JBL sound signature (bass-heavy), charging case adds 24 hours, touch controls, Well-reviewed on Amazon with 2,000+ reviews.
 JBL is a premium brand but their budget line offers value.
 Tune 670NC has ANC and good bass (good for gaming but also music).
 8-hour battery + 24-hour case is solid.
 Sound quality is noticeably better than QCY (richer bass, clearer mids).
 Touch controls are responsive.

 ✓ Why GiftedPicks chose this

 Best brand recognition at budget price.
 ANC, 8-hour battery, great sound quality, case charging.
-JBL's audio tuning is superior to generics. highly rated by customers.
+JBL's audio tuning is superior to generics.
+Well-reviewed on Amazon.
 Good if you want one earbud for gaming and music.
 Compatibility is broad, setup is painless, and the warranty actually covers real issues.

 ⚠ Not ideal for